cparmet/trainingham/README.md

 ![Trainingham logo](https://s3.amazonaws.com/trainingham-s3/logo.jpg)

-My friends, are you tired of getting stuck in a sudden traffic jam in Downtown Framingham?
+My friends, are you tired of getting stuck in a sudden traffic jam in Downtown Framingham, Massachusetts?

-Has a train delay made you late for your wedding, court date, or meeting with the Framingham Heart Study?
+Has a train delay made you late for your wedding, playoff game, or blood draw for the Framingham Heart Study?

-I am Trainingham: the app that predicts jam-ups at Framingham caused by commuter rail trains.
+I am Trainingham: the app that predicts jam-ups at Framingham caused by MBTA commuter rail trains.

 Check me out at [train.chadparmet.com](http://train.chadparmet.com).

 --
 Uses live train tracking from the MBTA API.

-In progress: exploring possibilities for predicting CSX freight trains, the monster traffic-jammer-uppers.